URAYUSHJAIN/nixopus/.github/PULL_REQUEST_TEMPLATE.md

 #### Developer Checklist
 _To be completed by the developer who raised the PR._

+- [ ] Add valid/relevant title for the PR
 - [ ] Self-review done
 - [ ] Manual dev testing done
 - [ ] No secrets exposed